When a customer wants to return or exchange a product, follow this guide to issue a refund. For exchanges, process a return first and then a new sale.

 You can edit the transaction reference number to include information about the original sale or the return.
 For example, "Exchange for return #123456".
 We recommend editing the transaction reference number for this purpose because it appears on the Closing report, while transaction notes do not.

-• If a price has increased since the original sale, or the original sale had a discount that's no longer available, you can use a manual discount to balance the amounts.
+- If the price has increased since the original sale or the original sale included a discount that is no longer available, you can use a manual discount to balance the amounts.